Political system

 Legislative power

 Legislative power is exercised by the Chamber of Deputies.
 The Chamber of Deputies passes laws according to the procedural forms set out by the Constitution and specified by its in-house rules of procedure.
-It shares the right of initiative in legislative matters with the Grand Duke, who exercises it through the government.
+It shares the right of initiative in legislative matters with the government.

 Executive power

 The Grand Duke is the head of state.
-Under the Constitution, the Grand Duke holds the executive power.
+Under the Constitution, the Grand Duke holds the executive power jointly with the government.
 As such, he ensures the implementation of laws, making the regulations required.

 In practice, however, this task is performed by the government, which takes the decisions and initiatives required.